Shibata Takenaka: Life

-Was transferred to work in the Hyohjosho (評定所)(supreme court) in 1853.

-Together with his father, Junzo SHibata, Shibata Takenaka and his younger brother Nagamochi Kohjiro distinguished themselves in academics and in martial arts.
+He was transferred to work in the Hyohjosho (評定所)(supreme court) in 1853.
+Together with his father, Shibata Junzo, Shibata Takenaka and his younger brother Nagamochi Kohjiro distinguished themselves in academics and in martial arts.

 In 1858 Shibata became chief of staff in the gaikoku bugyo (foreign affairs department).

-Negotiated the matters regarding the opening of the Port of Yokohama, and finally managed to open the port to the world.
+He successfully negotiated matters regarding the opening of the port of Yokohama.

-Also assumed a leading position to negotiate with the delegations from the States and from Europe.
+He also assumed a leading position in negotiations with the delegations from the United States and Europe.

 Nagamochi Kohjiro was transferred to work in Nagasaki Bugyohsho (Nagasaki Magistrate's office) to help Shibata with his work.